cDenton1/cDenton1.github.io/_posts/2026-08-05-Updating-Minesweeper.md

 On July 1st, I built minesweeper for my blog and posted it to it's own custom page.
 On July 28th, I posted about building the game and shared my entire initial process and code, **[Building Minesweeper](https://cdenton1.github.io/2026/07/28/Building-Minesweeper.html)**.

 But I didn't want to stop there!
-I knew very early on that it was basically the bare bones of what minesweeper is and I could already spot all of these parts in it that I wanted to fix or improve in my version.
+I knew very early on that it was basically the bare bones of what minesweeper is and I could already spot all of these parts in it that I wanted to fix or improve.

 Well here it is, and in this post I'm going to share my updated code and my experience building it from start to finish over the past month.

-## Code
+## Plan

 In my last post, I think my wording on game improvements were poor with little to no explanation for them.
 So here is what I set out to improve initially: